This post may contain affiliate links. Please see my Amazon affiliate disclosure at the bottom of this page or click here

 - Take picnics on days out

-- Cook smaller portions – particularly of carbs so you don’t end up with bits of left over pasta, rice and potatoes or cook double so you’ve got a decent helping read to eat
+- Cook smaller portions – particularly of carbs, so you don’t end up with bits of leftover pasta, rice and potatoes or cook double so you’ve got enough to use the next day or freeze.

-- Include 4 or 5 trusty ways with leftovers – that your family will actually eat! – in your meal plan
+- Include four or five trusty ways with leftovers – that your family will actually eat! – in your meal plan

-- Check fridge twice a week for leftovers that need eating
+- Check the fridge twice a week for leftovers that need eating, so you don’t inadvertently let stuff go off and have to throw it away.

-- Get anything perishable that isn’t going to get eaten into the freezer
+- Get anything perishable from the fridge that isn’t going to get eaten ahead of its due date into the freezer.

-- Make quick soup with odds and sods of leftover veg – just put it all in a pan with stock (and parmesan rinds) and blend up (removing rinds first)
+- Make quick soup with leftovers for weekday lunches; just put it all in a pan with stock (and parmesan rinds) and blend up (removing rinds first)

 - Don’t go to the supermarket when you’re hungry – you’ll end up being tempted by stuff you really don’t need

-- Don’t take the kids to the supermarket with you as you will then be focused on getting out of there as quick as possible rather than getting the best deal
+- Don’t take the kids to the supermarket with you, as you will be focused on getting out of there as quickly as possible rather than getting the best deal.

 - Talk to the family about food waste and get everyone involved in trying to reduce the amount of food thrown away

-I really hope these tips help … and we would absolutely love to hear all your fave ways to save money on family food … do share below …
+I hope these tips help … and we would love to hear all your ways to save money on family food … do share below …

 Don’t forget to check out our other saving money on grocery shopping posts – How to Save BIG on the Family Grocery Shop and How to QUICKLY Save Money on Groceries